Communio-Templorum/bylaws/Articles-of-Incorporation.md

 				ordained Minister or Magister of the Ministerial Priesthood, and shall have held such position for at least ten years before being elected Pontifex Maximus.
 			* The Pontifex Maximus shall be elected by the Board of Directors.
+			* A special meeting of the Board of Directors shall be called by the Vice Chair within three months of any vacancy for Pontifex Maximus.

 	* An even number of persons, elected by the Collegium Flaminum, each to serve a term of eight years, the elections of which shall be staggered to every other year.
 The method of elections